SFTtech/openage/doc/code/converter/workflow.md

 or can be skipped (e.g. `SKIP`).

 The Reader parses attributes one by one and stores them in a `ValueMember` subclass that is associated with a value type.
-Its output is a list of `ValueMember` intances.
+Its output is a list of `ValueMember` instances.

 ## Processor